 Loneliness is one of the biggest problems faced by remote teams.
 It causes a drop in productivity levels and sometimes increases employee turnover rates.

 The only way to break the loneliness cycle is to build social bonds between team members.
 By establishing a connection, members can communicate better, exchange ideas, and find solutions to potential shortcomings.
-Some team-building activities are quizzes, one-question ice breaker activities, office trivia, etc. Customize these activities according to your preference and conduct stellar activities.
+Some team-building activities are quizzes, one-question ice breaker activities, office trivia, etc. Customize these activities according to your preference and conduct stellar activities, You can create customized trivia quizzes via quiz builder tool.

 Covid-19 has pushed many businesses to look at work differently.
 Companies are slowly moving towards a hybrid or 100% virtual mode.
 Moreover, 28% of the companies expect to be fully remote five years from now.
 This scenario affirms that being a pro at handling remote teams has never been this important.